sparkney/danceguide/index.md

 * No need to load huge CSS or JavaScript libraries or plugins.
 * Generated code is automatically minimized.
 * And counting ...

+# Contribute

+We appricate all kinds of comments and suggestions on how to make improve the code.
+If you like to contribute some code, you're more then welcome.
+Please contact the maintainer.

 # Disclaimer
 This software is distributed under the [BSD 3-Clause License](/LICENSE.html)